Plumsail/forms-docs/source/designer/form-sets.rst

    <a href="https://sharepoint.github.io/PnP-JS-Core/" target="_blank">JavaScript Core Library</a>

 The code in custom routing must return either server-relative or absolute URL, or ID of a form set.
-It can also Promise that is resolved with URL or form set ID.
+It can also return Promise that is resolved with URL or form set ID.
 The URL or the ID will be used to redirect user either to specific Form Set or address.

 If the code returns nothing or throws an error, default routing is applied.